civictheme/monorepo-drupal/DEVELOPMENT.md

 Once active development phase is finished, this repository will be "forklifted" to only contain theme code.
-The forklifted repository will have the following costraints:
+The forklifted repository will have the following constraints:
 1. Installable for PHP 7.4 and PHP 8 + tests
 2. Passing all code quality checks
 3. Having all configuration captured